-As we’ve said already, effective branding helps you build relationships with your audience.
+As we’ve said already, effective branding helps you build trusting relationships with your audience.
 This is impossible if your branding isn’t consistent.
 After all, how can you build a relationship with someone if you don’t know who they are?

+Sometimes you’ll have a channel which you don’t update very often.
+Forgetting to include this in a brand refresh is an oversight you don’t want to make.
 Luckily, fixing this is pretty straight forward.
 That is, it’s easy to put a rebrand checklist in place to avoid forgetting about a channel in the first place.

 What’s trickier is avoiding inconsistent branding over time.
 Part of the goal of building a brand is to stick in people’s minds.
 A sudden change in direction is guaranteed to disrupt customer perception of your business.